 Recent research on traffic calming measures in 20mph zones confirms their effectiveness; crashes involving child pedestrians or cyclists fell by more than 60%, and there was a 5% reduction in accidents for each 1mph reduction in speed.

-Contact: Community Design Assistance for help finding innovative solutions to your community's traffic calming challenges.
+Contact: Active Transportation Programs for help finding innovative solutions to your community's traffic calming challenges.

 Case Studies and Guidance